 For this purpose, remote access is a foundational feature for remote monitoring and management tools.
 It means you can easily connect to a remote server system and directly complete the necessary actions as though you were accessing the server’s physical console in person.
 Moreover, you can skip the hassle of giving tedious phone instructions to the user to try to solve the issue remotely.

 Indeed, remote desktop connection support becomes a necessity when you are managing clients from other cities.
-If you already have an RMM system in place, but still don't have a solution, check out our free and secure MSP360 Remote Desktop tool.
+If you already have an RMM system in place, but still don't have a remote access solution, check out our free and secure MSP360 Connect.

-Further reading Secure Remote Desktop with MSP360 Remote Desktop
+Further reading Secure Remote Desktop with MSP360 Connect